danabo/blog/content/posts/Deconstructing Bayesian Inference.md

 Let's work in discrete time.
 Let $\\X$ be the set of possible observations at each time-step.
 The agent's sensory stream is a sequence $(x\_1, x\_2, x\_3, \\dots) \\in \\X^\\infty$.
 I'm assuming the sensory stream is infinite, i.e. the agent lives forever.
 This is not a reasonable assumption but it's workable.
-The alternative (assuming the stream is finite) is more complicated because it requires the agent to predict the end time of its own stream (presumably when it will die).
+The alternative (that the stream is finite) is more complicated because it requires the agent to predict the end time of its own stream (presumably when it will die).

 Let $\\o\\in\\X^\\infty$.
 $\\o\_i$ denotes the $i$-th binary value in $\\o$.